benofben/properties/3019 63rd/README.md

 * 1370 sqft
 * Three stories
 * Off street parking
-* Master and bath on the top floor with a private porch
+* Master and bath on the top floor with a private balcony
 * Bosch dishwasher, gas range
 * Radiant floor heating and a tankless water heater for endless showers.
 * Garden patio area perfect for a BBQ and to store kayaks